 “Why should we care?”

-It’s important to adjust your frame of mind so you can consider things from your audience’s perspective.
+Consider things from your audience’s perspective.
 What relevance will your research have for the average listener, reader or viewer?
-Can you find a way to hook their interest and attention by drawing a connection to their daily lives or things they care about?
+Can you hook their interest by drawing a connection to their daily lives or things they care about?

 Focus your message

-Write down no more than three main points or ideas you want to try to communicate.
-Sometimes, there will only be time for you to cover off one, so decide which is the priority.
+Write down three main points or ideas you want to try to communicate.
+Sometimes, there will only be time to cover off one, so decide which is the priority.
 Don’t get lost in the detail.

 Fill in the gaps

-Work out exactly how much background information you will need to be able to convey to support your message and how you will do this succinctly.
-You’ll want to provide the right amount of context so that people with no prior knowledge of your topic area can easily follow along, but not so much that you get lost in the details.
+Work out how much background information you need to support your message and how you will do this succinctly.
+Will people with no prior knowledge of your topic area be able to follow?

 Consider the context

-Take some time to think about the angle the journalist is likely to pursue.
+What angle is the journalist likely to pursue?
 Is this a hotly-debated issue right now?
 How will you come across in the context of what other groups are saying?
 Who else will be interviewed?
 What is the headline likely to be?